DPCscience/S2MET_GSTrainingDesign/README.md

 This repository contains information and code for replicating the analyses performed in the article below:

-Article Title: *Multi-Trait Improvement by Predicting Genetic Correlations in Breeding Crosses*
+Article Title: *Using Environmental Similarities to Design Training Sets for Genomewide Selection*
 Journal: *Crop Science* (under review)
 Authors: Jeffrey L. Neyhart, Lucía Gutiérrez, and Kevin P. Smith
 Link to article